 - A new wood-framed window of the same size ('like-for-like' replacement - the material is the same, therefore the thermal resistance is the same).

-- A new PVC-framed window of the same size (PVC windows have the same thermal resistance as wooden windows).
+- A new PVC-framed window of the same size (PVC window frames have similar thermal resistance as wooden window frames).

-- A new aluminium framed window of the same size, plus additional insulation added elsewhere (roof, wall or floor) to offset the lower thermal resistance of the new window.
-(The thermal resistance of a single-glazed aluminium window is R0.15, as compared to a single glazed wooden window, R0.19).
+- A new aluminium framed window of the same size, plus additional insulation added elsewhere (roof, wall or floor) to offset the lower thermal resistance of the aluminium frame.

 - A double-glazed aluminium framed window of the same size (this will exceed the thermal resistance of the original window).